BREAKINGVIEWS-Xiaomi growth loses its shine with India ban

 Show me

--- For previous columns by the author, Reuters customers can click on (Editing by John Foley and Katrina Hamlin)
+-- For previous columns by the author, Reuters customers can click on (Editing by John Foley and Katrina Hamlin; twitter.com/mak_robyn)

 * Says to consider raising of funds through issuance of NCDs on private placement basis Source text for Eikon: Further company coverage: